FAQs

 Q: What can I expect during my first therapy session?

-Q: How long is each therapy sessions?
+Q: How long is each therapy session?

 Q: How long until I feel better?
 Do I have to come every week for therapy?